 Taking time out from Facebook now & then

-I also didn’t look at my e-mails with the exception of one from which I needed a date to mark my calendar for next month (July).
+I also didn’t look at my e-mails except one, from which I needed a date to mark my calendar for next month (July).

 I paid some bills, exercised at LA Fitness and am spending time in a public library as I write this.
 I see and commune with real life people and enjoy seeing them return smiles I gladly offer whether I know them or not.